Sukender/bash-based-patcher/README.txt

   - The toolset is not designed to get cool/beautiful installers.
 This is only an ugly command line maintaining two directories.

 To-do:
-  - Get rid of 7za, in favor of "tar J", to avoid one dependency.
   - Make it work from any working dir, not just the parent directory of base dir (= dir1).
   - Handle upload & downloads of patches (FTP or such).
   - Add a resilience towards "small changes" in base directories (maintainer and users).